wikindx/wikindx/website/web/src/content/_index.md

-## Extensions
+## Components

-WIKINDX uses a plug-in module system to extend or alter its capabilities.
-Additionally, there exist third-party plug-ins and extensions.
-All extras can be downloaded from the plugins section of the Sourceforge file downloads area.
-Simply extract them (with their directory structure) to the components/plugins/ directory to make them instantly available.
-Plugin options can be configured from within the web browser.
+WIKINDX uses a components system to extend or alter its capabilities.
+All offical components are available from our Components Update Server and are configurable from the Wikindx interface.
+You could also write your own components and contribute to the community of users.

 ### Some Plugins